Essentials from perennials.

 Somehow, a fundamental disconnect affecting the entire globe has managed to avoid getting much widespread negative press.

-Nature has provided us clear, time-tested views on how ecosystems capable of surviving and thriving long-term are structured and function.
-If we consider the sum of all the plants and animals our society eats to be our “food ecosystem”, our food ecosystem has drastically shifted away in structure and functioning from what nature has demonstrated will be resilient and healthy long-term.
-To restore balance, we need to integrate more and diverse perennial plants into our foodscape while allowing some to serve their traditional role as ecosystem building block.
+Nature has provided clear, time-tested parameters regarding how ecosystems capable of surviving and thriving long-term are structured and function.
+If our “food ecosystem” is all the plants and animals our society eats, our food ecosystem has drastically diverged in structure and function from what nature has demonstrated will be resilient and healthy long-term.
+We need to integrate more and diverse perennial plants into our foodscape while allowing some to serve their traditional role as ecosystem building blocks.

-Tyler Seneca Land and Cattle, LLC is engaged in developing and delivering household options for increasing reliance on perennial plants.
+Tyler Seneca Land and Cattle, LLC is engaged in developing and delivering useful or delicious household products whose production depends on perennial plants.
 We are doing business as Black Squirrel Farms in Yates County, NY.